An estimate for spherical functions on $\mathrm{SL}(3,\mathbb{R})$: Introduction

-Let us discuss some relevant literature besides \cite{DKV} about the decay estimate for spherical functions in the spectral parameter.
-Stanton and Tomas obtain a classic result \cite[Theorem 2.1]{ST} for expansions of spherical functions on semisimple groups of real rank one.
-Clerc studies the generalized Bessel functions in \cite{C} which relates the oscillatory integral \eqref{eq:ost2}.
-Cowling and Nevo obtain a relevant result \cite[Theorem 1.1]{CN} but their setting requires complex semisimple Lie groups.
-As mentioned before, the estimate implied by \cite[Theorem 11.1]{DKV} is trivial when $0\in \omega$, here $\omega$ is a compact subset of $\fa$.
+Let us discuss some relevant literature besides \cite{DKV83} about the decay estimate for spherical functions in the spectral parameter.
+Stanton and Tomas obtained a classic result \cite[Theorem 2.1]{ST} for expansions of spherical functions on semisimple groups of real rank one.
+Clerc studied the generalized Bessel functions in \cite{C} which relates the oscillatory integral \eqref{eq:ost2}.
+Cowling and Nevo obtained a relevant result \cite[Theorem 1.1]{CN} but their setting requires complex semisimple Lie groups.
+As mentioned before, the estimate implied by \cite[Theorem 11.1]{DKV83} is trivial when $0\in \omega$, here $\omega$ is a compact subset of $\fa$.
 This weakness leads to difficulty in applications.

-In recent years, due to applications in number theory, in order to alleviate this weakness, the result and method in \cite{DKV} have been reconsidered and some progress has been made.
+In recent years, due to applications in number theory, in order to alleviate this weakness, the result and method in \cite{DKV83} have been reconsidered and some progress has been made.
 According to our knowledge, we mention following results for readers' convenience.
-Marshall obtains an estimate \cite[Section 1.1]{M} which is uniform in the group parameter while the spectral parameter is required to remain regular.
-This result does not cover \cite[Theorem 11.1]{DKV} but could be viewed as a complementary variant.
+Marshall obtained an estimate \cite[Theorem 1.3]{M} which is uniform in the group variable while the spectral parameter is required to remain regular.
+This result does not cover \cite[Theorem 11.1]{DKV83} but could be viewed as a complementary variant.
 The estimate obtained independently by Matz and Templier \cite[Proposition 8.2]{MT}, and by Blomer and Pohl \cite[Theorem 2]{BP} establishes the uniform decay allowing $0\in\omega$.
-But the exponent in their estimate is not sharp compared to \cite[Theorem 11.1]{DKV}.
-Finis and Matz obtain an estimate \cite[Proposition A.1]{FM} refining the result implied by \cite[Theorem 11.1]{DKV} by allowing $H$ to approach $0\in \fa$ in a conic neighborhood $[0,1]\cdot \omega$.
+But the exponent in their estimate is not sharp compared to \cite[Theorem 11.1]{DKV83}.
+Finis and Matz obtained an estimate \cite[Proposition A.1]{FM} refining the result implied by \cite[Theorem 11.1]{DKV83} by allowing $H$ to approach $0\in \fa$ in a conic neighborhood $[0,1]\cdot \omega$.
 The results above are achieved on general groups but do not surpass our work on $\SL(3,\R)$ in this article.
-If we restrict their results to $\SL(3,\R)$ and compare them with Theorem \ref{est-sp}, our Theorem \ref{est-sp} is stronger.
-Moreover, our approach is independent.
+If we restrict their results to $\SL(3,\R)$ and compare them with Theorem \ref{est-sphfun}, our Theorem \ref{est-sphfun} is stronger.
+Moreover, our approach is independent and new.